mihailfox/proxmox-openapi/docs/architecture-low-level.md

   prior release notes when cached artifacts are unavailable, embeds an `openapi-stats` marker for machine-readable baselines, and falls back to the `## Unreleased` changelog section whenever the tagged entry is still pending.
+  The composer now always appends the artifact inventory after the changelog excerpt so first-time releases and maintenance updates alike include the canonical download hints without duplicating placeholder sections.
 - `scripts/prepare-pages.mjs` verifies a Vite build exists, copies the OpenAPI bundle into `dist/openapi`, adds a `404.html` fallback, and mirrors the result into `var/pages/` for GitHub Pages deployment.